What is Private Equity Investing?

 Accessibility

 When comparing public equity investments vs. public market investing, public investments are much more accessible.
 Public markets are designed to be accessible to everyone.
 Securities can be purchased for as little as a couple of dollars, though security prices depend on the company and its supply and demand.
 Investors with a relatively small portfolio can work with a broker or run their own accounts.
-Private equity’s large minimum investment makes it unattainable for most people.
+However, private equity’s large minimum investment makes it unattainable for most people.
 Unless an investor is ready to commit millions of dollars, private equity is probably not for them.

-Is Private Equity a Good Addition to Your Portfolio?
+Is Private Equity a Good Investment?

 Frequently Asked Questions